TECH TECH & GADGETS

 Pros

-• Vertical lens shift simplifies installation without needing a perfectly centered ceiling mount
+• Vertical lens shift simplifies installation

-• 8.3ms input lag at 120Hz makes it surprisingly capable for gaming on PS5 and Xbox Series X
+• 8.3ms input lag at 120Hz for serious gamers

 Cons

-• 2,200 lumens is sufficient for dark rooms but struggles in ambient light conditions
+• 2,300 lumens struggles in ambient light

 EDITOR'S PICK